 Your Oklahoma City chapter of the United Nations Association supports

 American leadership in the United Nations.
 We are dedicated to educating,

-inspiring and mobilizing Americans to support the principles and
+inspiring and mobilizing Americans to support the principles and vital work of

 Get the Latest News from Your Chapter of the UN